 Affordable Care Act History

 The Affordable Care Act, or ACA, has met with some amount of opposition since its inception.
 It passed without a single Congressional Republican voting for it back in 2010.
-Its main objective was to get health insurance coverage for more Americans by offering private health insurance to the masses through online marketplaces.
+Its main objective was to provide affordable health insurance coverage to more Americans by offering private health insurance to the masses through online marketplaces.

 Some aspects of the ACA weakened under the Trump administration, such as the provision requiring that birth control services be paid by health insurance and the repeal of the mandated tax penalties for not carrying insurance.

-The ACA and its provisions are still debated, but 20 million more Americans had health insurance in 2018 than before the ACA became law, according to the Centers for Disease Control and Prevention.
+The ACA and its provisions are still debated, but 4.5 million Americans signed up for 2022 coverage through the Marketplaces during the 2021 Open Enrollment Period, according to the U.S. Centers for Medicare and Medicaid Services.

 How the Marketplace Works